imauice/angular-template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Enterprise Edition Template with a modern dashboard and other features.
+Enterprise Edition Template with a modern dashboard dark mode option.

 ### Built With
 This template was built with: